Cross Connection Testing

 The Third test will determine if the Second Shut off is closed tight and determine whether the Second Check Valve can close tight in the direction of flow.
 Once again using either Site Tubes or a Differential Pressure Gauge the technician will simulate 1PSI of pressure against Check Valve 2.
 Check Valve 2 must close tight against 1PSI of resistance for a minimum of 2 Minutes to pass this portion of the test.

 The device must pass all three tests before it can be returned to service.
 If the device fails, it must be serviced prior to the device being returned to service.
-Otherwise, it can be subject to fines and the property can even face interruption of water services.
+Otherwise, it can be subject to fines and the property can even face an interruption of water services.

 Retesting can be scheduled if the original test failed to certify the backflow prevention valve.
-It is recommended of course to have the appropiate technician such as a plumber or irrigation technician to repair or modify the connection before this second test is scheduled.
+It is recommended of course to have the appropriate technician such as a plumber or irrigation technician to repair or modify the connection before this second test is scheduled.